-Regardless of what the policy covers (the specific requirements are set by individual states), you as the employer are required to cover the premiums.
+Regardless of what the policy covers (individual states set the specific requirements), you, as the employer, are required to cover the premiums.

 Do I need product liability insurance for my business?

 Product liability insurance (PLI) isn’t required by law.
-However, if you sell a defective product that causes bodily injury or property damage, PLI helps you cover the resulting legal costs and liability, which can be substantial in either of the aforementioned cases.
+However, if you sell a defective product that causes bodily injury or property damage, PLI helps you cover the resulting legal costs and liability, which can be substantial.

 Does an LLC need business insurance?

-In most states, LLCs are not required by law.
-Though an LLC provides some protection over a sole proprietorship (since it creates a divide between your personal and business assets), you still want to consider business insurance to protect your business assets.
+In most states, LLCs are not legally required to have insurance.
+Though an LLC provides some protection over a sole proprietorship (since it creates a divide between your personal and business assets), you still want to consider insurance to protect your business assets.

-Without adequate business insurance, the cost of defending yourself legally and paying out damages might bankrupt your company, despite shielding your personal assets.
+Without adequate coverage, the cost of defending yourself legally and paying out damages might bankrupt your company, despite shielding your personal assets.